Budgeting beginner? Here are 10 budgeting tips that all the experts agree on!

 To help you get started, I have created a super simple, one-page budget template and accompanying budget worksheets that will take care of all your budgeting needs.
 It’s very straightforward, easy to use, and doesn’t take a lot of time.
 The main monthly budgeting template is broken into sections…

 That’s it.
 It sounds easy because it is.
+Click here to grab the super simple budgeting template.

 6. Limit “how” you spend your money